 Guideline G1090 on the Use of Audible Signals.

 Nominal Range Audible AtoN signal range is calculated as nominal and is expressed in nautical miles.
-The nominal range is defined by a probability of 90% of hearing the signal when subjeced to a noise as defined in IALA Guideline G1090.
+The nominal range is defined by a probability of 90% of hearing the signal when subjected to a noise as defined in IALA Guideline G1090.
 Specific ranges cited in the above paragraphs refer to the nominal range calculation.

 Hazard Warning It has been IALA policy since 1985 that audible signals, also referred to as sound signals, should only be used as a hazard warning.
 These hazards refer to certain man-made structures such as offshore structures, renewable energy infrastructure, bridges, breakwaters, and isolated AtoN.
 The Competent Authority shall determine whether a hazard requires an audible signal and the level of reduced visibility per year that justifies its installation (e.g. 10 days of visibility under 1 nautical mile per year).